isomerpages/moe-rosyth/_for-parents/Administrative Matters.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/places_in_sch_for_parents.jpg">
 </div>
-<p>ii) All visitors will be required to register at the main entrance guard
+<p>ii) All visitors are required to register at the main entrance guard post
-post (Gates 1 and 2) before accessing school grounds.
-As registered visitors will be provided with a security clearance sticker, the parent access passes will no longer be issued/valid from 2024.</p>
+(Gates 1 and 2) before accessing school grounds.
+Please wear the issued visitor pass at all times while on school grounds.&nbsp; The classroom block is strictly out-of-bounds.</p>
 <p>Use of HDB Car Parks:</p>
 <p>Should you use the HDB car parks near Gates 1 and 7, please help us to
 be good neighbours by not causing any inconvenience or obstruction to the